 Even though growth has slowed as workplaces have returned to normal, the advent of remote work will never fully be undone.

-Therefore, it could be a good choice to invest in Slack as soon as possible; odds are this software will only become more popular and ubiquitous throughout industries, not less.
+Therefore, it could be a good choice to invest in Slack; odds are this software will only become more popular and ubiquitous throughout industries, not less.

 Google (NASDAQ: GOOGL)

 Naturally, you can always go with the other major search engine and Internet company aside from Facebook: Google.